GDGVIT/Priority-Msg-Bot/README.md

 ## Directions To Use

-Add the telegram bot to your group\
+Add the Priority Message Bot and Reminder Bot to your group
-It is necessary to make the bot admin of the group.

 Use the following commands to communicate with the bot

 1. /show